dkaoster/mapboxed/README.md

 ```
 Usage: mapboxed [options]

-Downloads the tiles from mapbox and stitches them together
+Downloads the tiles from mapbox and stitches them together into one image file

 Options:
   -V, --version              output the version number